Today’s post is the last installment on how to take care of naturally curly hair and we are going to cover haircuts for naturally curly hair.

 First, let me just say that I’ve probably seen many different hair stylists and tried to achieve a cut that was compatible with my long curly hair.
 I’ve had 2 who cut my hair just right and all the others left me with a similar problem: Triangle Head Hair.

 What’s the Dealio?

 Triangle Head Hair comes from a misconception about curly hair…

-is a seems to be this belief among stylists that when dealing with out of control curls, you want the weight of your hair tame your hair
+There seems to be this belief among stylists that when dealing with out of control curls, you want the weight of your hair to tame your hair

 Nope – that’s a lie.
 You don’t.
 Don’t believe them, but don’t call them liars.
 That will likely not go over well. *smile*

 The reality is you want to lighten your hair up and to do so you need layers.

 If a stylist understands the need for layers, many I’ve dealt with insist that they should be LONG layers.